lnicola/blog/content/mapping-my-walks-osrm-rust.md

 }
 ```

-The code is slightly ugly because we need to read three different CSVs from the archive.
+The code is somewhat unwieldly because it needs to read three different CSVs from the archive.
 The ZIP reader needs to seek into the archive, so we can't read all of them at once.
 If you're familiar with Rust, that constraint is expressed in the type system by `Reader` having a mutable reference to `ZipArchive`.
 Instead, we open the files one at a time and scan through each.